Germany pushes climate change as security risk | DW | 04.06.2019

 "Climate change acts as a catalyst: It makes conflicts more likely," he said.
 "We don't have any time to waste."

-Sharpening the United Nation's response to climate change is a top priority for Germany during its two-year stint as a non-permanent member of the UN Security Council, which began this year.
+Sharpening the UN's response to climate change is a top priority for Germany during its two-year stint as a nonpermanent member of the Security Council, which began this year.
 Despite the urgency for action, political roadblocks both at home and abroad will make implementation difficult.

 Baron Waqa (L), president of Nauru, German Foreign Minister Heiko Maas (M) und John Kerry, former US secretary of state, all gave remarks at the conference